jlengstorf/lengstorf.com/content/blog/2015-11-06_time-is-not-a-resource.md

 discussion_link:

 ---
-When we call time a resource, it implies that we can *do stuff* with it.
-And we talk about our time like that: protecting time, spending time, wasting time.

-We talk about our time like it's a bank balance: "I only spend time on the things that *truly* add value to my life."
+There's a tendency to talk about time like it's a bank balance: "I only spend time on the things that *truly* add value to my life."

 But fuck your sanctimonious proclamations, because no you don't.
 None of us do.
 Because _we don't **choose** to spend our time._

+**We can't "save" or "spend" time; we can only use it as it passes, or stand and watch it go.**

 Time passes, whether we're choosing to spend it or not.
 I can't say, "Well, I only have three hours' worth of value-adding life scheduled for today, so I'll bank the additional twenty-one hours for later."

 That's the fantasy that we seem to operate under, however — to varying degrees of self-inflicted damage.

-## What If I'm Wasting Time on the Wrong Projects?
+## What If I'm Wasting Time on the Wrong Stuff?

-At breakfast a few days ago, Marisa and I were talking about her career transition over the last year, and the twists and turns she's dealt with along the way.
+At breakfast a few days ago, Marisa and I were talking about her transition into [freelance copywriting](http://marisamorby.com) over the last year, and the twists and turns she's dealt with along the way.
 There was a twinge of despair around the edges of the conversation, and when I poked at it[^poke] she started talking about time.

 [^poke]:
     That's what you're supposed to do when you see that something is bothering someone, right?
 Poke at the sore spot?